 Data are similar for equity performance across the globe based on data from Charles Schwab tracking the MSCI ACW Index.
 The index has gained an average 0.4% in the month after an epidemic, 3.1% in the ensuing six-month period and 8.5% a year later (see graphic below):

-As we mentioned in our very first commentary, if it bleeds it leads.
-As a long term investor, turn off the TV and focus on your core strategy.
+As we mentioned in previous commentary, if it bleeds it leads.
+As long-term investors, we suggest you turn the TV off and focus on your core strategy.
 At Parrish Capital, our philosophy embraces the notion that time horizon and quality are the most important factors when investing in growth assets i.e. equities.
-We believe assets which are not needed in the next 3 to 5 years should stay invested in high quality equities.
+We believe funds not needed in the next 3 to 5 years should stay invested in high quality equities.
+Assets that are needed within a liquidity window of 3 to 5 years should be invested in liquid, high quality intermediate term fixed income securities.
+By keeping funds needed in the next five years safe and liquid you reduce the need to sell in adverse markets which ultimately could prevent you from reaching your financial goals.
 If you have an adequate time horizon, the current volatility should be looked at as a buying opportunity.
-Continue Reading.

 Acting irrational due to emotions and talking heads in the media may cost you your retirement.
 The fact is you cannot time the market which requires two correct decisions: when to get out and when to get back in.
 History has shown that missing a handful of the best days in the stock market can drastically alter your long-term investment performance and ultimately your retirement goals.

 Unlike many who may have had several sleepless nights this week, we want you to sleep well knowing that we are burning the midnight oil in search of value in the midst of this chaotic market.
 In the words of Warren Buffett, “Be fearful when others are greedy and greedy when others are fearful”.